India needs to aggressively promote growing bamboo as it looks to increase forest cover to sequester increasing amounts of carbon dioxide

 Benefits of bamboo groves

-On an average, bamboos grow at the rate of 1.2 metres a day, making it one of the fastest growing plants.
+Bamboo can grow at the rate of up to 1.2 metres a day, making it one of the fastest growing plants.
 Due to this, it takes only three years to establish mature groves.
 As a result, bamboos are effective carbon dioxide absorbers, not only above ground carbon (AGC), but also below-ground carbon (BGC) in roots, and rhizomes.
 To a lesser extent, it absorbs soil organic carbon (SOC) too.
 Importantly, growing out of a tangle of underground stems, bamboo can help reforest landscapes denuded by development or natural disasters, binding topsoil to prevent erosion.